 Commenting on the research by Drs.
-Vora, Patel, and Melles, Science Daily writes: “They found 140 patients who had taken an average of 5,000 pills each over the course of 15 years.
+Vora, Patel, and Melles, Science Daily wrote: “They found 140 patients who had taken an average of 5,000 pills each over the course of 15 years.
 Of those 140 patients, 91 agreed to come in for an exam.
 Drs.
 Vora, Patel, and Melles took detailed images of the back of their eyes and then divided the images into three categories: normal, possible abnormality, definite abnormality.
 Twenty-two of the 91 patients showed clear signs of drug toxicity.
-The rate of toxicity rose with the amount of drug consumed, from 11 percent of those taking 500 to 1,000 grams to 42 percent of those taking 1,500 grams or more.”
+The toxicity rate rose with the amount of drug consumed, from 11 percent of those taking 500 to 1,000 grams to 42 percent of those taking 1,500 grams or more.”